obaino/blog/README.md

 # blog
 This is a subdomain to host my blog site._<br>
-Ideally I'ld like this space to be a kind of an online journal on several endeavours of mine.
+It is mainly for testing and learning by trial and error.
 Time will show how it evolves...

 There's [sleeping beauty].